Domestic Violence Defense Lawyer in Milwaukee

 Arrest

-An officer responding to a domestic violence call must arrest the accused offender if the responding officer has reasonable grounds to believe that the alleged offender committed domestic violence, the victim is injured, the abuse seems likely to continue, or the accused is the dominant abuser in the relationship.
-In determining whether the accused is a dominant abuser, the police will consider the history of abuse, statements from witnesses, the severity of physical injuries, to what degree the victims feel safe, how likely abuse is to resume, and if anyone acted in self-defense or defense of another person.
+An officer responding to a domestic violence call must arrest the accused offender if the responding officer has reasonable grounds to believe that the alleged offender committed domestic violence.
+They must also must arrest if the victim is injured, the abuse seems likely to continue, or the accused is the dominant abuser in the relationship.
+In determining whether the accused is a dominant abuser, the police will consider the history of abuse, statements from witnesses, the severity of physical injuries, and to what degree the victims feel safe.
+Law enforcement will also consider how likely abuse is to resume, and if anyone acted in self-defense or defense of another person.

 No Contact Orders